2018–2019 Gaza border protests: 14–16 April

 On 14 April, four Palestinians were killed in a blast near one of the protest camps, the Islamic Jihad Movement in Palestine said that they were members of the organization and that they died during "preparations".

 Several kites with firebombs attached were flown by Palestinians into Israeli territory, sparking several fires, with at least 3 fire bomb kites located on 14 April.
 No injuries were caused.

 On 15 April, the IDF said it destroyed a tunnel that crossed the Gaza-Israel border.

-On 16 April, additional fire bomb kites were flown from the Gaza strip.
+On 16 April, additional fire bomb kites were flown from Gaza.
 One kite started a fire that burned a wheat field on the Israeli side of the border.

 20 April

 Protests on Friday, 20 April, have been labeled the "Women's March of Gaza" and were intended to highlight the active role women are playing in the protest.
 The IDF estimates that 10,000 people participated in protests.
 At least four Palestinians were killed on 20 April, among them a 15-year-old boy, and over four dozen were injured by Israeli soldiers.
 Another Palestinian later died of wounds sustained that day.
-Before the expected protests, the IDF dropped leaflets over Gaza Strip warning anyone against approaching the fence or attempting to damage it.
+Before the expected protests, the IDF dropped leaflets over Gaza warning anyone against approaching the fence or attempting to damage it.

 Five Palestinians were fatally shot on by Israeli live fire on 20 April.